hashicorp/terraform-provider-google/website/docs/r/compute_router_peer.html.markdown

 * `advertised_groups` -
   (Optional)
-  User-specified list of prefix groups to advertise in custom mode, which can take one of the following options:
+  User-specified list of prefix groups to advertise in custom mode, which currently supports the following option:
-  * `ALL_SUBNETS`: Advertises all available subnets, including peer VPC subnets.
-  * `ALL_VPC_SUBNETS`: Advertises the router's own VPC subnets.
+  * `ALL_SUBNETS`: Advertises all of the router's own VPC subnets.
-  * `ALL_PEER_VPC_SUBNETS`: Advertises peer subnets of the router's VPC network.
+  This excludes any routes learned for subnets that use VPC Network Peering.

   Note that this field can only be populated if advertiseMode is `CUSTOM` and overrides the list defined for the router (in the "bgp" message).